 Shall upload_to return an urlencoded string or not?

 |Reported by:||eibaan||Owned by:||nobody|

 |Has patch:||yes||Needs documentation:||no|

-|Needs tests:||yes||Patch needs improvement:||yes|
+|Needs tests:||no||Patch needs improvement:||no|

 Großköln / €" (because the browser already decodes it) from the file system.
 This does not work.
 I think, the URL (at least the one used in the admin UI) needs to be urlencoded once more.
 Or the default storage should automatically make sure that it can store files under any name and is not restricted to the restrictions of the file system.

 I'm not sure what's the best solution but right now, it doesn't work for anything but an unspecified safe subset of characters.
 And because there's one function that is the base for both the file system name and the URL path segment, I cannot easiliy fix it.

 Change History (13)

 comment:8 Changed 4 years ago by